The Nation’s Largest Racehorse Adoption Program

 New Vocations provides a safety net for these horses matching them with qualified individuals and following up on their rehabilitation and vocational training to ensure a successful transition.
 Our focus is on adoption versus retirement, believing that each horse deserves to have an individual home and purpose.

-Close to 4,500 retired Thoroughbreds and Standardbreds have been placed in qualified homes through New Vocations’ efforts since its inception.
+Nearly 5,000 retired Thoroughbreds and Standardbreds have been placed in qualified homes through New Vocations’ efforts since its inception.
 These horses have come from 30 different racetracks and have been adopted by families throughout the country.

 New Vocations has 3 scenic Ohio locations in Laura, Laurelville, and Marysville.
 Other locations include: Lexington, Kentucky; Manchester, Michigan; Hummelstown, Pennsylvania; and Monterey, Tennessee.